Global leader in semiconductor components distribution and technical support services, empowering your product innovation and industry advancement

 By addressing these considerations, designers can leverage the MC74F138N effectively while mitigating common risks in high-speed digital systems.

-LM311NDS** is a voltage comparator manufactured by **Motorola (MOTO)**.
+MC74F182N** is a high-speed **4-bit Carry Lookahead Generator** manufactured by **Motorola (MOTO)**.

 TM1212A,SHARP,20,DIP30